Nawshadss/assaignment-8-Book-rivew/README.md

 - Secure payment processing for online purchases.
 - Admin panel for managing inventory, processing orders, and analyzing sales data.

-If you want to run in  locally just clone the repository and run npm run dev in the terminel
+If you want to run in  locally just clone the repository and run npm run dev in the terminal

+##Problem Faced
+-faced authen cation problem didnt know how to do it on my own so then used the fire base auth for the solution.